whiteinge/ok.sh/README.md

   The method to use for the HTTP request.
 * content_type : `'application/json'`
   The value of the Content-Type header to use for the request.
+*  : `etag`
+  An optional Etag to send as the If-None-Match header.

 ### _response